-Jeffrey M. Bloom has more than 20 years of experience handling divorce matters for individuals in the Hackensack and West New York areas.
+Jeffrey M. Bloom has more than 20 years of experience handling divorce matters for individuals in the West New York areas.
 He’s dealt with many military divorces, and he knows the laws which govern these complex cases.
 This experience enables him to accurately estimate the way these benefits will be divided.

 Please contact the Law Offices of Jeffrey M. Bloom using the form at the top of the page or call (855) 208-3650 today to schedule a military divorce consultation.
-Mr. Bloom serves clients in Hackensack, West New York, and throughout Hudson and Bergen Counties, New Jersey.
+Mr. Bloom serves clients in West New York, and throughout Hudson and Bergen Counties, New Jersey.